apache/drill/_docs/sql-ref/data-types/001-date.md

 The format of INTERVAL data in the data source differs from the query format.

-You can run the dummy query described earlier to check the formatting of the fields.
+You can run the query described earlier to check the formatting of the fields.
 The input to the following SELECT statements show how to format INTERVAL data in the query.
 The output shows how to format the data in the data source.

-    SELECT INTERVAL '1 10:20:30.123' day to second FROM dfs.`/Users/drilluser/apache-drill-0.8.0/dummy.json`;
+    SELECT INTERVAL '1 10:20:30.123' day to second FROM sys.drillbits;
     +------------+
     |   EXPR$0   |
     +------------+